pypga/pypga/README.md

     from pypga.core import TopModule, Module, logic, Register

-    def SingleLedBlinker(counter_width=32, default_rate=2**6):
+    """A Module is the basic building block in PyPGA""" def SingleLedBlinker(counter_width=32, default_rate=2**6):
         class _SingleLedBlinker(Module):
             # define a register that is accessible from Python